HFAiLab/jupyterlab_tensorboard_pro/README.md

 #### Create from launcher panel

-We can click on the TensorBoard icon from the Launcher panel, the first click will take you to a default initialization panel from which we can create a TensorBoard instance.
-Non-first entry will directly enter the first active TensorBoard instance.
+We can click the TensorBoard icon from the Launcher panel, the first click will take you to a default initialization panel from which we can create a TensorBoard instance.
+But if there is an active TensorBoard backend at this time, it will be opened directly.

 ![](./images/tensorboard.step1.png)

-#### Created by shortcut command
+#### Create by shortcut command

 We can also type `Open TensorBoard` in the JupyterLab shortcut panel (evoked by `ctrl + shift + c`)